 93. Fourthly, that result also follows by reason of the fact that the MOUs have a deterrent and punitive purpose, and cannot therefore generate Commonwealth power to cause extra-judicial detention.
-As submitted above, punishment is not one of the purposes for which the executive
+As submitted above, punishment is not one of the purposes for which the executive can detain a person.
+As has been acknowledged above, the line between punitive and non-punitive purposes can of course be difficult to draw.
+However, deterrence is on the punitive side of the line: Re Woolley at 26 [61] per McHugh J. General deterrence bears a punitive character because it is a "kindred concept of retribution or punishment" and it has a close

-40 can detain a person.
-As has been acknowledged above, the line between punitive and nonpunitive purposes can of course be difficult to draw.82 However, deterrence is on the punitive side of the line: Re Woolley at 26 [61] per McHugh J. General deterrence bears a punitive character because it is a "kindred concept of retribution or punishment"83 and it has a close historical and contemporary connection to criminal sentencing and punishment for criminal guilt.
-It can be accepted that general deterrence will often overlap with non-punitive protective purposes, but the two concepts are distinct.; see also Veen v The Oueen (No 2) (1988) 164 CLR 465, 476.84 The key test emerging from the case law is the test proposed by McHugh J in Re Woolley: that a law will be characterised as punitive in nature if "deterrence is one of the principal objects of the law, and the detention can be regarded as punishment to deter others".85
+40 character because it is a "kindred concept of retribution or punishment" and it has a close historical and contemporary connection to criminal sentencing and punishment for criminal guilt.
+It can be accepted that general deterrence will often overlap with non-punitive protective purposes, but the two concepts are distinct.; see also Veen v The Queen (No 2) (1988) 164 CLR 465, 476.
+The key test emerging from the case law is the test proposed by

-82 Al-Kateb at 611-612 [135] per Gummow J. See also Fardon at 613 [82] per Gummow J, 647-648 [196] per Hayne J; Re Woolley at 26 [61] per McHugh J, 77 [227] per Hayne J.
+&lt;sup>82 Al-Kateb at 611-612 [135] per Gummow J. See also Fardon at 613 [82] per Gummow J, 647-648 [196] per Hayne J; Re Woolley at 26 [61] per McHugh J, 77 [227] per Hayne J.

-83 Muldrock v The Queen (2011) 244 CLR 120 at 138-139 [53] per curiam, citing R v Mooney (unreported, Court of Criminal Appeal (Vic), 21 June 1978) at 5.
+&lt;sup>83 Muldrock v The Queen (2011) 244 CLR 120 at 138-139 [53] per curiam, citing R v Mooney (unreported, Court of Criminal Appeal (Vic), 21 June 1978) at 5.